AdaCore/training_material/courses/ada_essentials/110_private_types/03-private_part_construction.rst

 Private Part and Recompilation
 --------------------------------

-* Users can compile their code before the package body is compiled or even written
+* **Clients** can compile their code before the package body is compiled or even written
 * Private part is part of the specification

-   - Compiler needs info from private part for users' code, e.g., storage layouts for private-typed objects
+   - Compiler needs info from private part for **Clients'** code, e.g., storage layouts for private-typed objects

-* Thus changes to private part require user recompilation
+* Thus changes to private part require **client** recompilation

 ---------------------
 Declarative Regions